bengal865/python-repo-template/primm-activity.md

 ```

 ## Make
+*Apply what you've learned in the previous steps to create a new script.*
 - Using what you've learned in the previous steps, write a script that:
     - does X
     - does Y